earlfogel/food/README.md

 Cut up vegetables.

 Boil soup bones in 1-2 litres of water, add onion, celery and salt, simmer 1/2 hour.
-Add the other vegetables and simmer 30 minutes to 1 hour until everything is tender.
+Add the other vegetables and simmer 1 hour, or until everything is tender.

 Serve with sour cream and fresh bread.